afeso/janken_ui/README.md

 * The game can now be played without using the console.
 * The page is updated with the score after each play.

+# 16/04/2018
+* changed every instance of "loose" to "lose".
+* fixed the bug where the "win" or "loose" alert pops up before scores update"